Windokk/Magnet-Launcher/README.md

 <br>

 > [!WARNING]
 > The Launcher is currently in a pre-alpha state.
-A lot of features are missing and you may exepct a lot of bugs.
+A lot of features are missing and you may expect a lot of bugs.

 <br>